Sir-Jude/Distriflask/README.md

 ```

 # Populate the database with some dummy data
 Script already created
-Relative documentation is still a working in progress...
+Relative documentation is still work in progress...

 # Test the app
 Create a folder *next* (not inside) the main project folder (app) called **tests**